Get help with using our data

 Regional trade

-Regional trade data is derived from the Overseas Trade Statistics (OTS).
+Regional trade data is derived from the Overseas Trade in Goods Statistics (OTS).
 It provides a breakdown of imports and exports by regions of the UK, to other countries.

 Regional trade data is not available for some non-EU countries.
 This is to ensure business confidentiality.